 4. Advocate for programs and policies that better address the realities of, challenges facing, and agency enacted by neurodiverse older people and their family caregivers.

 On our website you will find information about our project and the findings that emerge from our discussions with older people living with neurodiversity (50+ years old), their family caregivers (65+ years old), and the service providers who work with them.
 This information will take the form of infographics, policy and practice briefs, short videos and publications.
 The website will evolve as we undertake our work so please stay in touch with us!

 Short Videos and Discussions

-In this Capsule CREGÉS COVID-19, Mélanie Couture, PhD, CREGÉS institutional researcher, is in conversation with Shari Brotman, Tamara Sussman, Zelda Freitas et Daniel Dickson, CREGÉS researchers and members of the research team, about their article, The Crisis Facing Older People Living with Neurodiversity and their Aging Carers: A Social Work Perspective.
+In this Capsule CREGÉS COVID-19, Mélanie Couture, PhD, CREGÉS researcher, is in conversation with Shari Brotman, Tamara Sussman, Zelda Freitas et Daniel Dickson, CREGÉS researchers and members of the research team, about their article, The Crisis Facing Older People Living with Neurodiversity and their Aging Carers: A Social Work Perspective.
 The authors discuss the impact from the pandemic on older neurodiverse people and their aging carers.

 - Brotman, S, Sussman T, Pacheco L, Dickson D, Lach L, Raymond É, Deshaies MH, Freitas Z, Milot É. (2021).
 The Crisis Facing Older People Living with Neurodiversity and Their Aging Family Carers: A Social Work Perspective.
 Journal of Gerontological Social Work.